Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 # Peak Calling

 Peak calling, the next step in our workflow, is a computational method used to identify areas in the genome that have been enriched with aligned reads as a consequence of performing a ChIP-sequencing experiment.

 <img src="../img/chip_workflow_june2017_step2.png" width=700>

+---

 What we observe from the alignment files is a **strand asymmetry with read densities on the +/- strand, centered around the binding site**.
 The 5' ends of the selected fragments will form groups on the positive- and negative-strand.
 The distributions of these groups are then assessed using statistical measures and compared against background (input or mock IP samples) to determine if the binding site is significant.

 <img src="../img/chip-fragments.png" width="300" align="middle"></div>

+---

-There are various tools that are available for peak calling.
+There are various tools that are available for *peak calling*.
 One of the more commonly used peack callers is MACS2, and we will demonstrate it in this session. *Note that in this Session the term 'tag' and sequence 'read' are used interchangeably.*

+---

 > **NOTE:** Our dataset is investigating two transcription factors and so our focus is on identifying short degenerate sequences that present as punctate binding sites.
 ChIP-seq analysis algorithms are specialized in identifying one of **two types of enrichment** (or have specific methods for each): broad domains (i.e. histone modifications that cover entire gene bodies) or narrow peaks (i.e. a transcription factor binding).
 Narrow peaks are easier to detect as we are looking for regions that have higher amplitude and easier to distinguish from background, compared to broad or dispersed marks.
 There are also 'mixed' binding profiles which can be hard for algorithms to discern.
 An example of this is is PolII which binds at promotor and across the length of the gene so we see more mixed signals (narrow and broad).
+Other enrichment-based sequencing techniques may also have this characteristic.

-## MACS2
+# MACS2

 A commonly used tool for identifying transcription factor binding sites is named [Model-based Analysis of ChIP-Seq (MACS)](https://github.com/taoliu/MACS).
 The [MACS algorithm](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) captures the influence of genome complexity to evaluate the significance of enriched ChIP regions.
 Although it was developed for the detection of transcription factor binding sites it is also suited for larger regions.

+---

 MACS improves the spatial resolution of binding sites through **combining the information of both sequencing tag position and orientation.** MACS can be easily used for ChIP-Seq data alone, or with control sample with the increase of specificity.
 The MACS workflow is depicted below.
 In this lesson, we will describe the steps in more detail.

 <img src="../img/macs_workflow.png" width=500>

-### Removing redundancy
+# Removing redundancy

 MACS provides different options for dealing with **duplicate tags** at the exact same location, that is tags with the **same coordination and the same strand**.
 The default is to keep a single read at each location.
 The `auto` option, which is very commonly used, tells MACS to calculate the maximum tags at the exact same location based on binomal distribution using 1e-5 as pvalue cutoff.
 Another alternative is to set the `all` option keeps every tags.
 If an `integer` is given, at most this number of tags will be kept at the same location.
 This redundancy is addressed for both the ChIP and input samples.

 > **Why worry about duplicates?**
-Reads with same start position considered duplicates.
+Reads with same start position are considered duplicates.
 These duplicates can arise from experimental artefacts, but can also contribute to genuine ChIP-signal.
 >
 > * **The bad kind of duplicates:** If initial starting material is low this can lead to overamplification of this material before sequencing.
 Any biases in PCR will compound this problem and can lead to artificially enriched regions.
 Also blacklisted (repeat) regions with ultra high signal will also be high in duplicates.
 Masking these regions prior to analysis can help remove this problem.
 > * **The good kind of duplicates:** Duplicates will also exist within highly efficient (or even inefficient ChIP) when deeply sequenced ChIP.
 Removal of these duplicates can lead to a saturation and so underestimation of the ChIP signal.
 > * **Take-home:** Consider your enrichment efficiency and sequencing depth.
 But because we cannot distinguish between the good and the bad, best practice is to remove duplicates prior to peak calling.
 Retain duplicates for differential binding analysis.
 Also if you are expecting binding in repetetive regions keep duplicates and multiple mappers.

 ### Modeling the shift size

 The tag density around a true binding site should show a **bimodal enrichment pattern**.
 MACS takes advantage of this bimodal pattern to empirically model the shifting size to better locate the precise binding sites.

 To find paired peaks to **build the model**, MACS first scans the whole dataset searching for highly significant enriched regions. *This is done only using the ChIP sample!* Given a sonication size (`bandwidth`) and a high-confidence fold-enrichment (`mfold`), MACS slides two `bandwidth` windows across the genome to find regions with **tags more than `mfold` enriched relative to a random tag genome distribution**.

 <img src="../img/model_shift.png" width=500>

 MACS randomly **samples 1,000 of these high-quality peaks**, separates their Watson and Crick tags, and aligns them by the midpoint between their Watson and Crick tag centers.
 The **distance between the modes of the Watson and Crick peaks in the alignment is defined as 'd'** and represents the estimated fragment length.
 MACS shifts all the tags by d/2 toward the 3' ends to the most likely protein-DNA interaction sites.

 ### Scaling libraries